 All the fiber is up in FSA02, the MSTs (pole-mounted Multiport Service Terminals from which the home connections, or "drops," will originate) have been hung, and all that's left is testing and certification before individual drops commence in that FSA—hopefully, in early May.

 We can also report swift progress in FSA01, where all the strand and fiber is up, and MST installation is nearing completion.
 Testing and certification of this FSA is currently targeted for late June, and drops should begin shortly thereafter.

 Some in town have been worried to see a crew working down an adjacent main street only to continue right past their street.
 The crews have a specific build order that they need to follow.
 Not to worry; they'll be back.

+As mentioned, the fiber network in FSA02 continues toward completion even as work in FSA01, the second in the build sequence, proceeds.
 It's this multitasking, "leap-frog" approach to the network build-out that, barring unforeseen circumstances, will allow the crews to complete the fiber network along our over-one-hundred-miles of town roads for a summer 2022 finish.